 - Mix Up of above

-If you ask different people to draw a WBS and they may come up with a different idea, and all can be correct.
+If you ask different people to draw a WBS and develop a different idea, all can be correct.
 But the factor is they must have to cover all the scope of that project – Nothing extra, nothing less.

-The criteria to choose from above is, for example, breakdown through Organizational Departments is the best approach for functional organizational structure based firms.
+For example, the criteria to choose from above are breakdown through Organizational Departments is the best approach for functional organizational structure-based firms.
 Constituent Products are the best for manufacturing firms.

 You can use it as per your organization’s standard templates.
 No harm to choose any.
 All are the best approaches.

-Usually, a WBS is Tree Structure View, but you can have it in tabular form as well.
+Usually, a WBS is Tree Structure View, but you can have it in tabular form.

 Example of a WBS

 This is a general example of a WBS of a Project.
-Here, if you see a Project is Broken down in manageable chunks.
-It is a mix up of phases, deliverables, and sub-projects.
-You need to breakdown unless you get work packages.
+Here, if you see a Project is Broken down into manageable chunks.
+It is a mix-up of phases, deliverables, and sub-projects.
+It would help if you broke down unless you get work packages.
 Usually, you get it after the fourth level, and for a complex project, it goes maximum sixth level.

-The depth of the WBS is dependent upon the size and complexity of the project and the level of detail needed to plan and manage it.
+The WBS depth depends on the size and complexity of the project and the level of detail needed to plan and manage it.

-Typically, level 2 defines the way that on what basis you are going to breakdown the project work like in below example, we are going to process phases that is
+Typically, level 2 defines how on what basis you will break down the project work like; in the below example, we will process phases that are

 the same way you can do area-wise.
 This is completely your personal choice.

-In the next Levels, Initiation will be further divided like Define Project goals, Contractors buy-in, Access feasibility.
+In the next Levels, Initiation will be further divided into Define Project goals, Contractors buy-in, Access feasibility.
 In Planning, you can go for risk Analysis, schedule tasks, set budgets, etc. Same for others unless you reached to respective work packages.

-I hope I am transparent in it.
+I hope I am transparent about it.
 Any questions, you can comment below.

 Outputs of Decomposition

-Following are the outputs after decomposing of a project work
+The following are the outputs after decomposing of project work.

 WBS: A clear WBS with unambiguous identifiers